 Renovation and Transformation

 A planning partnership was formed in 2012 between NPS, the District government and the DowntownDC Business Improvement District (BID) to transform the park and establish sustainable maintenance and operation of the park in perpetuity.
 Olin and ZGF Architects were awarded the planning contract.
 The result of this effort, which included public outreach and stakeholder input, was a concept design and a maintenance and operations plan for the park.

 In August 2015, the Franklin Park planning partners completed an Environmental Assessment for the Franklin Park Vision and Transformation plan (EA).
 Based on analysis of the EA and consideration of public comments, NPS determined that the work in Franklin Park will not result in significant impacts to the environment.
 NPS released a Finding of No Significant Impact (FONSI) for a preferred design alternative.

 DC Mayor Muriel Bowser in 2018 set aside $18 million for the renovation and construction of the park.
 In March 2019, President Trump signed a federal lands package that permitted the District of Columbia to invest its capital dollars in the renovation and construction of the park through a cooperative management agreement with NPS.

 The park’s revitalization will include enhanced physical and programmatic innovations, such as:

 - Sustainable, maintainable and ecologically-sensitive landscaping

-Click here to view an April 2019 presentation that includes the latest design renderings.
+Click here to view an April 2019 presentation from the National Capital Planning Commission.